-There may be times that you wish to delay your period for example a holiday, a religious pilgrimage or that special wedding day.
+There may be times that you wish to delay your period for example due to a holiday, a religious pilgrimage or that special day…your wedding!

 If you’re taking the combined contraceptive pill, you can delay your period by taking 2 packets back-to-back.
 How this is achieved depends on the medicine you have been prescribed.
 Our pharmacist can advise you on how to do this but it is important to speak to your GP first.

 You cannot delay your period by taking 2 packets back-to-back with the progestogen-only contraceptive pill.
 If you’re not sure which pill you are taking then our pharmacist can advise you.